 This collaboration has elevated to a strategic partnership towards the creation of a Research Centre of Excellence for Eastern Mediterranean Middle East Climate & Atmosphere (EMME-CARE), with European Commission Horizon-2020-TEAMING funding.
 These studies have attained international recognition, notably for their emphasis on the EMME, as underlined in the highly successful high-profile 2018 International Conference "Climate Change in the Mediterranean and the Middle East: Challenges & Solutions".
 The research has been nationally embedded through strong collaborations with the competent Departments and Units of the Ministry of Agriculture, Rural Development and Environment, the Ministry of Energy, Commerce, Industry and Tourism, the Ministry of Labour, Welfare and Social Insurance, the Ministry of Defence, and the Ministry of Health.

-Over the same period, EEWRC has established a number of unique and cutting edge environmental monitoring facilities that include an Unmanned Systems Research Facility with a fleet of unmanned aerial vehicles (UAVs) for atmospheric and earth surface observations that is unique to Cyprus and the region, an advanced analytical Laboratory for trace gases and aerosol analyses, and an evolving ground-based observatory in the Peristerona watershed in cooperation with a number of government research establishments.
+Over the same period, EEWRC has established a number of unique and cutting edge environmental monitoring facilities that include an Unmanned Systems Research Laboratory with a fleet of unmanned aerial vehicles (UAVs) for atmospheric and earth surface observations that is unique to Cyprus and the region, an advanced analytical Laboratory for trace gases and aerosol analyses, and an evolving ground-based observatory in the Peristerona watershed in cooperation with a number of government research establishments.
 In addition, the Center has access to surface-based atmospheric long term monitoring data (Agia Marina Xyliatou Atmospheric supersite) in collaboration with CNRS (France) and the Air Quality Department of the Ministry of Labour.

 The Center also offers an accredited PhD program in Energy, Environment and Atmospheric Science, as well as an accredited and MSc/MPhil program in Environmental Sciences.